Deep Log-Likelihood Ratio Quantization: Performance Results

-We use a number of three feedforward, fully-connected hidden layers for the encoder and decoder each, respectively, with an intermediate output size of $4K$ and a latent representation of size three.
-All the hidden layers use the rectified linear unit (ReLU) function as activation except for the final layers of the encoder and decoder, where we use $tanh$.
-We use the Adam \cite{kingma2014adam} optimization algorithm to train the autoencoder, with a learning rate of $10^{-3}$ and a batch size of $65\,536$ samples.
-For training and validation data, we generate random bit payloads, encode them using LDPC, interleave, modulate and apply an i.i.d.
+The performance of our proposed algorithm is simulated when used together with a rate-1/2 LDPC code of codeword length $N=648$ and 256-QAM modulation, used in the WiFi 802.11 family of standards.
+Additionlly, we discuss how the autoencoder achieves robustness to quantization in the latent domain.

+To construct training and validation datasets, we generate random bit payloads, encode them, interleave and modulate the resulted codeword and apply an i.i.d.
 Rayleigh fading channel (i.e., $h \sim \mathcal{CN}(0,1)$) for each QAM symbol.
 We compute the exact expressions of the log-likelihood ratios by using (\ref{eq_llr_exact}) and use them as training data.
-We do this for multiple SNR values, generating $10\,000$ codewords for each one, and concatenate the resulted values together, allowing the proposed architecture to work without requiring separate SNR estimates as input.
-We train the architecture with the loss function in \eqref{eq_loss} for a number of $2000$ epochs.
+We do this for multiple SNR values, generating $10000$ codewords for each one, and concatenate the resulted values together, allowing the proposed architecture to work without requiring separate SNR estimates as input.

 Once the autoencoder is trained, we design our latent space uniform quantizer. \figurename{ \ref{fig_z3_hist}} plots the marginal distribution of the latent signal $z_3$ when LLR values at a specific SNR are encoded.
 Empirically, we choose $\delta = 0.8$ as clipping threshold for all latent signals.
+Details of the training and validation procedures are given in Table \ref{table_training}.
 The simulations were performed using the Keras library \cite{keras_cite}, as well as Matlab.
 The source code is available online\footnote{\url{https://github.com/mariusarvinte/deep-llr-quantization}}, alongside extended simulation results.